About

 AR6 and beyond - which scenarios are available?

-This resource combines scenarios from the latest IPCC assessment (Byers et al., 2023) and several recently published studies, including.
+This resource combines scenarios from the latest IPCC assessment (Byers et al., 2022) with several model comparison projects and recently published studies, including

 Learn more